skade/yakshav.es/_sources/sponsor-florian.md

 ---
-title: Sponsor Skade
+title: Sponsor Florian
 ---

-# Sponsor Skade
+# Sponsor Florian

 I've been doing community work for almost 20 years and am seeking personal sponsorship.
 For detailed reasoning, see [Sustainabilty](sustainability).